-Last year I with my friend decided to go to two day hiking trip to one of the forest around two hours from home.
+Last year I with my friend decided to go to two day hiking trip to one of the forests around two hours from home.
 We basically don’t planed anything just met up went to the shop and took the train to our destination.

-Basically I went to this trip straight from the work, I just came home for about 5 minutes to change my clothes and to take my backpack.
+Basically, I went to this trip straight from the work, I just came home for about 5 minutes to change my clothes and to take my backpack.

-When we get to the train station we went to the shop to buy some food, because we their planning easy one nighter we only bought little amount of food.
+When we get to the train station we went to the shop to buy some food, because of we their planning easy one nighter we only bought the little amount of food.
 We thought that we are going to find some mushrooms in the forest and going to have some decent meal.

 Long story, short that evening we covered more than 30 km by foot.
 We found the place to stay over at only around 4.00 am.
 And didn’t have any food left. 🙂